Coastal Restoration Trust Post-graduate Study Award

 The purpose of this study award is to provide funds to assist with an individual’s post-graduate level research to improve knowledge in the field of coastal restoration.
 The study award is usually $2,000 plus expenses to travel and present at the Coastal Restoration Trust Conference.

-Watch this space for information and deadline for the 2020 award.
+Watch this space for the deadline for next year’s award.

 - 2019 Boonyanuj (TK) Yukate, Lincoln University